mtawad/Fullstack/README.md

 # Fullstack

-This will be the Fullstack bootcamp
-And will go over how to be a fullstack developer
+This repo is for the Fullstack bootcamp i'll make sure to push all the tasks completed on this journey to becoming a software engineer!